act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 The `object` element is not rendered for presentational purposes.
 If the `object` is decorative and not [marked as decorative][] then the rule might fail but the success criterion might still be satisfied.

-## Accessibility Support
+## Background

+Testing that the [accessible name][] describes the purpose of the `object` element is not part of this rule and must be tested separately.

 Non-supported media formats make screen readers render the text content of the element instead of other attributes.

 `Object` elements without an accessible name are ignored by assistive technologies unless they have an [explicit role][].

-## Background

-Testing that the [accessible name][] describes the purpose of the `object` element is not part of this rule and must be tested separately.

-When the object resource is not loaded the fallback content is rendered.
+When the object resource is not loaded the fallback content is rendered as shown in Inapplicable Example 7.

 Valid `data` attributes define the `object` [accessible name][] that is announced by the screen reader.
 The [accessible name][] is defined depending on the type of the `data` attribute.
+For example,  an image will use an `alt` for the [accessible name][] but a MIME will not.

 ### Bibliography